 Just look at those scores.
 With the exception of the MSI G63VR, which featured a 6th-generation Intel Core i7-6700HQ processor when we tested it, the Zephyrus is separated from its competitors by razor-thin margins.
 On single core performance, the Zephyrus came in second with a score of 4,573 to the Alienware’s winning score of 4,735.

 On multi-core performance, the Zephyrus moved ahead to first place, hitting 14,735.
 The Alienware 15 R3 is in a close second with 14,349, and the Razer Blade fell to third with 13,762.
 So, what does that mean in practice?
 Not much.
-These variations in performance would be almost imperceptible in actual use, since each one of these laptops features a very powerful quad-core processor.
+These variations in performance would be almost imperceptible in actual use, since each one of these

 The most instructive result is actually from the MSI GS63VR, which features the previous-generation version of the same processor in the Zephyrus, Razer Blade, and Alienware 15 R3.
 Its single core performance wasn’t too far from what we got out of the Zephyrus, but its multi-core performance is significantly lower.